-Heat the oil at 375 degrees F.
+Heat the oil at 375 degrees F in a deep skillet.

-Throw in the french fries and cook for 3 to 4 minutes.
+Throw in the French fries and cook for 3 to 4 minutes.
 Cook all the sides well until the fries get soft and develop a light golden hue.

 Use a mesh strainer to remove the fries from the pan and drain them over a paper towel.

 Once done, submerge the fries into the oil again and cook for another 2 minutes until the fries turn a dark golden brown.